-9.1.2 Damaged in Customer's Possession
+9.1.2 Unusable, Damaged Stamps or Stamped Paper

-Stamps that are damaged or otherwise unusable for postage (because of humidity, moisture, or other causes) while in a customer's possession may be exchanged only for an equal number of stamps of the same denomination.
-Unusable stamps accepted from a customer under these conditions must be those on sale at Post Offices within 12 months before the transaction.
-Quantities of the same denomination over \$10 must be returned in the same configuration as when bought (i.e., sheets, coils, booklets).
-Each such transaction is limited to \$100 worth of postage from each customer.
+Stamps, including stamped paper (cards and envelopes), that are damaged or otherwise unusable for postage (because of humidity, moisture, or other causes) while in a customer's possession may be exchanged only for an equal number of stamps, or stamped paper, alike and of the same denomination.
+Unusable stamps, including stamped paper, accepted from a customer must be those on sale at Post Offices within 12 months before the transaction.
+Quantities of the same denomination totaling over \$10 (i.e., sheets, coils, booklets) must be returned in the same configuration as when bought.
+Except as provided in item e, each such transaction is limited to \$100 worth of postage from each customer.
+These additional conditions apply to exchanges of damaged or unusable stamps or stamped paper: